20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 We particularly appreciate the price tracking feature.
 We’ve set up alerts for our favorite routes, allowing Google Flights to notify us when prices drop.
 The platform also provides a historical price guide, helping you determine if a fare is low, high, or typical for your selected route.

-Google Flights simplifies researching and booking flights, making it a valuable tool for any traveler.
+Google Flights simplifies flight research and booking, making it a valuable tool for any traveler.

 2. Book Trips During the Shoulder Season

-For first-time travelers, avoiding the chaos and expense of peak seasons is smart.
+For first-time travelers, avoiding the chaos and expense of peak seasons is a smart move.
 If you’re restricted to peak travel times, minimize stress and cost by exploring early in the morning or visiting less-known sites.
 Booking early or during sales can also help save money.

-We usually travel during off-peak times unless a destination’s peak season offers unique attractions unavailable at other times of the year.
-This approach cuts costs and improves enjoyment by providing a more relaxed experience.
+We usually travel during off-peak times, unless a destination’s peak season offers unique attractions that are unavailable at other times of the year.
+This approach reduces costs and enhances enjoyment by providing a more relaxed experience.

-TSA PreCheck: For a $78 fee, you get five years of faster security screenings in the U.S.—no need to remove shoes, belts, or jackets, and you can keep laptops and liquids in your bag.
+TSA PreCheck: For approximately $78 (depending on the provider), you receive five years of expedited security screenings in the U.S. You can skip removing shoes, belts, and jackets, and keep laptops and liquids in your bag.

-Global Entry: For $120, you get all the benefits of TSA PreCheck, plus quicker U.S. customs processing when returning from abroad.
-The fee covers five years, making it just $24 per year.
-And starting October 2024, kids under $18 are free.
+Global Entry: For $120, you get all the benefits of TSA PreCheck plus quicker U.S. customs processing when returning from abroad.
+The fee is valid for five years, and children under 18 are eligible for free admission when applying with a parent or guardian.

-Decision Time: If you use TSA PreCheck even once a year, it costs $15.60 per trip.
-Global Entry, offering additional customs speed, is an even better deal if you travel internationally.
+Decision Time: If you use TSA PreCheck even once a year, that’s about $15 per trip.
+Global Entry, offering additional customs speed, works out to $24 per year—still a great deal if you travel internationally.

 Pro Tip: Check if your credit card covers these fees as a perk.
 Many do, which can make enrollment effectively free.